silverailscolo/ramses_cc/docs/source/2411_params.md

 # RAMSES Parameter Management

-This document outlines the architecture and flow of parameter management in the RAMSES integration, focusing on FAN device parameters.
+This document outlines the architecture and flow of parameter management in the RAMSES integration, focusing on FAN device code 2411 parameters.

 ## Architecture Components